 When considering an n-note set's potential voice leadings to transpositions of a goal (along the lines

-), there will always be some transposition in continuous pc-space
+of vl_rolodex() and tndists()), there will always be some transposition in continuous pc-space

 for which a given modal rotation is the best potential target for voice leading.
 (That is, there is

-such that whichmodebest(set, tn(set, x)) == k
+always some x such that whichmodebest(set, tn(set, x)) == k for any k between 1 and n.)

 Moreover, there will always be a transposition level at the boundary between two different ideal modes,

-where both modes require the same amount of voice leading work. flex_points()
+where both modes require the same amount of voice leading work. flex_points() identifies those

 inflection points where one mode gives way to another.
-(Note: flex_points()
+(Note: flex_points() identifies these points

 by numerical approximation, so it may not give exact values.
 For more precision, increase the value

-of subdivide
+of subdivide.)

 Usage